PHILADELPHIA -- Now that they're even, the Philadelphia Flyers are looking to go up.

 "We were on our heels and that sealed it," Flyers coach Craig Berube said.
 "It was a big play by him."

 NOTES: Islanders G Kevin Poulin started his seventh straight game in place of injured starter Evgeni Nabokov, who is out with a groin injury.
 Poulin was benched after giving up three goals on the first six shots in the second period. ...
-Islanders D Andrew MacDonald and C Frans Nielsen were in the lineup after getting banged up in Friday night's loss at Pittsburgh. ...
-The Flyers play eight of their next nine games on the road, starting at Florida on Monday. ...
+Islanders D Andrew MacDonald and C Frans Nielsen were in the lineup after getting banged-up in Friday night's loss at Pittsburgh. ...
+The Flyers play eight of their next nine games on the road, starting with a game at Florida on Monday. ...
 Philadelphia has scored a power-play goal in six consecutive games. ...
 The Flyers scored at least three goals for only the sixth time this season.